 EWIC supports a comprehensive immigration reform measure that:

-- Addresses both future economic needs for future workers through the creation of a guest worker program and practically addresses the estimated 7-11 million undocumented workers already in the United States.
+- Addresses both future economic needs for future workers through the creation of a guest worker program and practically addresses the estimated 7-11 million unauthorized workers already in the United States.

 - Creates an immigration system that functions efficiently for employers, workers, and government agencies.

-- Creates a program that allows hard working, tax paying undocumented workers to earn legal status.
+- Creates a program that allows hard working, tax paying unauthorized workers to earn legal status.

 - Ensures that U.S. workers are not displaced by foreign workers.